Frequently Asked Questions

 You have two options.

-1. Design your rocket to fly with the motors that are available to you, including using clusters of two or three of these motors.
+1. Design your rocket to fly with the motors that are available to you, including using clusters of two or three of these motors (but not multi-staging).

 2. Find a mail-order dealer (starting with those listed on the recommended vendors list on our website) who has the motors you want and can ship them to you.